mavryk-network/mavryk-protocol/docs/introduction/mavryk.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The Mavryk network, called ``mainnet``, is the current incarnation of the Mavryk blockchain.
-It runs with real tez that have been allocated to the
+It runs with real mav.
-donors of July 2017 fundraiser (see :ref:`activate_fundraiser_account`).
-It has been live and open since June 30th 2018.
+It has been live and open since August 14th 2025.

 All the instructions in this documentation are valid for Mainnet
 however we **strongly** encourage users to first try all the